Stable CIDP, Twelve Weeks of Training, Zero Flares

 - Magnesium glycinate 400 mg at night for sleep consolidation and cramp reduction

-Monitoring and red flags
+Monitoring and the red flags

 Every four weeks: timed 10-meter walk, 30-second sit-to-stand, grip dynamometry, Fatigue Severity Scale.

-Two consecutive sessions of regression is a call-the-neurologist signal.
-Not a push-harder signal.
-Subjective weakness outpacing the DOMS window pauses training.
-So does new sensory level, bowel or bladder change, or cranial nerve involvement.
-None of those are training-induced in stable CIDP.
-The coach's job is to notice them first.
+Two consecutive sessions of regression is a call-the-neurologist signal — not a push-harder signal.
+Subjective weakness outpacing the DOMS (delayed-onset muscle soreness) window pauses training.
+So does any new sensory level, bowel or bladder change, or cranial nerve involvement.

-What twelve weeks actually buys
+What twelve weeks actually buys you

 If you are a CIDP patient, a neurologist sending one, or a trainer who got handed one and went pale, start here.